-• this symbol indicates the administrator in charge of the internal control and risk management system.
+• This symbol indicates the director in charge of the internal control and risk management system.

-• this symbol indicates the Lead independent director (LID).
+\circ This symbol indicates the Lead independent director (LID).

-• The date of first appointment of each director refers to the date on which the director was appointed for the first time (ever) to the issuer's BoD.
+() The date of first appointment of each director refers to the date on which the director was appointed for the first time (ever) to the issuer's BoD.

-• The date of first appointment of each director refers to the date on which the harrenolders (indicating "Shareholders") or the BoD (indicating "BoD").
+() This column shows the list from which each director was taken, preented by the shareholders (indicating "Shareholders") or the BoD (indicating "BoD").

-• This column indicates whether the list from which each director was drawn is "majorily" (indicating "M"), or "minorily" (indicating "M"), or "minorily" (indicating "M").
+() This column n indicates whether the list from which each director was drawn is "majority" (indicating "M"), or "minority" (indicating "m")

-• This column indicates the number of offices as director or statutory auditor held by the person concerned in other companies listed on regulated markets or large enterprises.
+() This column indicates the number of offices as director or statutory auditor held by the person concerned in other companies listed on regulated markets or large enterprises.
 The positions are described in full in the report on corporate governance.